awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-synthetics-canary-schedule.md

 ## Properties<a name="aws-properties-synthetics-canary-schedule-properties"></a>

 `DurationInSeconds`  <a name="cfn-synthetics-canary-schedule-durationinseconds"></a>
 How long, in seconds, for the canary to continue making regular runs according to the schedule in the `Expression` value\.
 If you specify 0, the canary continues making runs until you stop it\.
+If you omit this field, the default of 0 is used\.
-*Required*: Yes
+*Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)